uchytma/go-example-rest-api/README.md

 # go-example-rest-api
-Example of go rest API, used for learning purposes.
+Example of rest API written in [Golang](https://go.dev/), used for learning purposes.